chasingcoconuts/NOVAK-Protocol/README.md

 (The Foundational Governance Doctrine of the NOVAK Protocol)

+INAL CANONICAL STRUCTURE (NO BULLSHIT)

+THIS is the version history will remember:

+⭐ THE NOVAK LAWS OF EXECUTION INTEGRITY

+(Canonical 2025 Codex)

-🟦 NOVAK LAW ZERO  - “No autonomous or computational decision system may cause harm to a human being, directly or indirectly, except where that harm is cryptographically proven to be lawful, necessary, and authorized under due process.”
+NOVAK LAW ZERO — PRIMACY OF HUMAN SAFETY

+No autonomous or computational system may directly or indirectly harm a human being unless such harm is cryptographically proven to be lawful, necessary, and authorized under due process.

-🟦 LAW 1 — VERIFIED INPUT ONLY
+LAW 1 — VERIFIED INPUT ONLY

-No system may execute a decision unless all input data is cryptographically attested, schema-valid, and provenance-verifiable.
+A system may not execute unless all inputs are cryptographically attested, schema-valid, and provenance-verifiable.
-(Implemented by NIPS)
+(NIPS)

-🟦 LAW 2 — IMMUTABLE EXECUTION RECEIPTS
+LAW 2 — EXECUTION RECEIPT IMMUTABILITY

-Every execution MUST produce a non-erasable cryptographic receipt binding rule, input, output, actor identity, and timestamp.
+Every execution MUST produce a cryptographic receipt binding:
-(Implemented by HARMONEE)
+Rule + Input + Output + Actor + Time
+(HARMONEE)

-🟦 LAW 3 — GLOBAL AUDIT CONSISTENCY
+LAW 3 — GLOBAL AUDIT CONSISTENCY

 Execution receipts MUST chain into a recursive global hash such that ANY deletion or alteration produces detectable breakage.
-(Implemented by REVELATION)
+(REVELATION)

-🟦 LAW 4 — EQUAL EXECUTION REQUIREMENT
+LAW 4 — EQUAL EXECUTION REQUIREMENT

-Identical rule + input pairs MUST yield identical outputs — OR trigger a mandatory human-readable justification.
+Identical Rules + Identical Inputs MUST produce Identical Outputs — OR generate a mandatory human-readable justification.
-(This is the Novak Deterministic Equality Mandate)
+(NOVAK Deterministic Equality Mandate)

-🟦 LAW 5 — PUBLIC VERIFIABILITY
+LAW 5 — PUBLIC VERIFIABILITY

 Any third party MUST be able to independently validate execution integrity WITHOUT institutional trust.

-🟦 LAW 6 — CORRECTNESS BEFORE IMMUTABILITY
+LAW 6 — CORRECTNESS BEFORE IMMUTABILITY

-Systems MUST prove execution legality before writing results to ANY permanent record.
-(This flips blockchain’s model — legality first, ledger second)
+No system may write to any permanent ledger unless it has first proven the legality of its output.

-🟦 LAW 7 — FORBIDDEN SILENT OUTPUTS
+LAW 7 — FORBIDDEN SILENT OUTPUTS

-No determinations may be silently generated or cached.
+No system may generate unproven or unlogged determinations.
-Any non-proven output MUST be blocked, not logged.

-NOVAK LAW 7.5 — MANDATORY SELF-REPORTING OF EXECUTION VIOLATIONS Any system operating under the NOVAK Model MUST automatically record and disclose any detected rule-violation, execution inequality, or corruption attempt.
-Suppression of such disclosure SHALL constitute a systemic integrity failure.

-NOVAK LAW 7.75  “No autonomous or computational system may report a state transition as successful unless the resulting external reality is independently verifiable as consistent with the declared outcome.”

-🟥 LAW 8 — THE NOVAK REDUNDANT AUTHORITY CLAUSE

-All NOVAK-compliant systems MUST maintain at least three independently addressable rule-integrity sources.
-Loss or divergence MUST trigger:
+Detection of rule-violation MUST trigger:
-❌ Execution halt
+🟥 Execution halt
 ⚠ Integrity alarm
-🧾 Full forensic capture
+🧾 Automatic forensic logging

+(This merges 7, 7.5, 7.75 cleanly.)

+LAW 8 — THE NOVAK REDUNDANT AUTHORITY CLAUSE

+All NOVAK-compliant systems MUST maintain at least three independent integrity sources.
+Divergence = System must stop.

-NOVAK LAW 9 — REALITY CONSISTENCY
+LAW 9 — REALITY CONSISTENCY

-A system may not declare an execution successful unless the resulting external world-state is independently verifiable as consistent with the declared outcome.
-If the reported effect and measured reality diverge, the system MUST enter violation state and produce a forensic record.
+A system may not declare an execution valid unless the resulting external reality matches the claimed outcome.

+(if system says “benefits approved” — money better be in the account.)

-🟩 LAW 10 — THE NOVAK MACHINE ACCOUNTABILITY PRINCIPLE
+LAW 10 — THE NOVAK MACHINE ACCOUNTABILITY PRINCIPLE

-Any automated system capable of affecting rights, resources, liberty, safety, or public record MUST operate under cryptographically enforceable legal authority, not discretionary trust.
+Any system affecting rights, resources, liberty, safety, or public record MUST operate under cryptographically enforceable legal authority — NOT trust or discretion.

-This establishes:

-➡ Machines are subordinate to law, not supervisors of it.
-➡ AI must always be provably accountable to humans.

 THE NOVAK PHYSICAL SAFETY ADDENDUM (draft)
 LAW PS-1 — NO UNPROVEN ACTUATION